-The OpenGIS® GML Encoding Standard, the GML is an XML grammar for expressing geographical features.
+The OpenGIS[®] GML encoding standard, the GML is an XML grammar for expressing geographic features.
 GML serves as a modelling language for geographic systems as well as an open interchange format for geographic transactions on the Internet.
-As with most XML based grammars, there are two parts to the grammar - the schema that describes the document and the instance document that contains the actual data.
-A GML document is described using a GML Schema.
-This allows users and developers to describe generic geographic data sets that contain points, lines and polygons.
+As with most XML-based grammars, there are two parts to the grammar - the schema that describes the document and the instance document that contains the actual data.
+A GML document is described using a GML schema.
+This allows users and developers to describe generic geographic datasets that contain points, lines and polygons.